-Most notably, providing more information about rate options and Renewable Energy Certificates (Attachment 4); making substantive changes to the multi-tier rate plan (Table 3); and, providing more detail about New Hampshire's Electric Renewable Portfolio Standard detail about New Hampshire's Electric Renewable Portfolio Standard and Renewable Energy Certificates (Attachment 5); and, providing more information about rate options and making substantive changes to the multi-tier rate plan (Attachment 6).
+Most notably, providing more detail about New Hampshire's Electric Renewable Portfolio Standard and Renewable Energy Certificates (Attachment 5); and, providing more information about rate options and making substantive changes to the multi-tier rate plan (Attachment 6).

 The Committee prepared this Community Power Warrant Article for submission to the Select Board.
-It is worth noting that the Committee coordinated external review by experts knowledgeable with the enabling legislation and community power design and implementation; and, Town Counsel.
+It is worth noting that the Committee coordinated external review by experts knowledgeable with the enabling legislation and community power design and implementation, and Town Counsel.